JATOS/JATOS_docs/versioned_docs/version-3.9.1/Serving_the_Internet/JATOS-in-a-cluster.md

   type: LoadBalancer
 ```

-And our cluster does _automatic horizontal scaling_ with an `HorizontalPodAutoscaler`.
-Here we set up a minimum of 2 and maximum of 10 JATOS pods and as scaling metric a average CPU utilization of 100%.
+For automatic horizontal scaling, we use a `HorizontalPodAutoscaler`.
+Here, we set a minimum of 2 and a maximum of 10 JATOS pods, with an average CPU utilization of 100%.

 ```yaml
 apiVersion: autoscaling/v2